| Rock Crystal The name crystal is derived from the

 theory.
 He realized that crystals grew by the addition of new layers,

+the particles of which came out of a solution.
 The largest recorded single crystal is about 20 feet long, several feet

 thick and weighing about 40 tons.
 (Ed. note: as of 1985).